Washington's version of Silicon Valley startup founders

 In internal discussions, some senior 18F managers appeared cavalier about recouping costs, the report said.

 It cited an exchange with the 18F director of operations, who told a GSA regional administrator, “To be frank, there are some of us that don’t give rip about the losses.”
 The administrator, identified as Andrew McMahon, responded, “Sure, in the end, I could care less.”
-McMahon could not immediately be reached for comment.
+McMahon declined to comment.

 18F’s acting executive director, Dave Zvenyach, said in a statement that like any startup, 18F grew quickly and is learning how to scale.
-Many of its innovative efforts are also hard to tangibly account for and involve improving government practices and culture, he said.
+In his comments defending the organization’s work, Zvenyach cited examples that appeared hard to tangibly account for since they dealt with government practices and culture.

 Zvenyach said 18F has worked on 250 projects with 37 federal government agencies — for example, helping the Treasury Department increase transparency on federal spending.
 He said the organization is working to address the report’s findings and has brought in an independent third party to review its financial processes and controls, and added more controls on unbillable work.